How author Amy Tan makes her personal trauma universal

 “It wasn’t genuine,” she says of her abandoned drafts.
 “After a while I thought, the purpose of writing this is to understand myself, to understand human nature, and not to impress anybody.”

-Tan carried that momentum through her second novel, which was heavily inspired by her mother’s tumultuous previous marriage to Tan’s father, to her subsequent works, which mine her personal and family trauma, for instance, the crippling anxiety of not living up to her parents’ expectations, her brother and father both dying of brain tumors within months of each other, coping with (and rebelling against) her suicidal mother—all of which Tan lays bare in her intimate PBS documentary Unintended Memoir.
+Tan carried that momentum through her second novel, which was heavily inspired by her mother’s tumultuous marriage prior to the one with Tan’s father, to her subsequent works, which mine her personal and family trauma, for instance, the crippling anxiety of not living up to her parents’ expectations, her brother and father both dying of brain tumors within months of each other, coping with (and rebelling against) her suicidal mother—all of which Tan lays bare in her intimate PBS documentary Unintended Memoir.

 “If you’re writing about something that is based on trauma, these things get transmuted over time.
 But if you can go back and capture the freshest of that, it becomes a source for many different stories,” Tan says.
 “It’s not just simply the moment, it’s everything around it.
 It’s a whole context.
 It all builds into it, but the main gravitational pull is that emotional experience, the trauma.”